-company's Gainesville, Florida office); In re Michaels Stores Pin Pad Litig., 830 F. Supp.
-2d 518, 525-35 (N.D.
-Ill.
-2011) (following Hannaford in denying defendant's motion to dismiss plaintiffs' claim for breach of an implied contract which obligated the defendant to take reasonable measures to protect plaintiffs' financial information and notify plaintiffs of a security breach within a reasonable amount of time, in a putative class action suit arising out of a security breach based on skimming credit card information and PIN numbers from PIN pads in defendant's stores; denying defendant's motion to dismiss plaintiffs' claim under the Illinois Personal Information Protection Act for allegedly failing to timely notify affected consumers; denying defendant's motion to dismiss plaintiffs' Illinois Consumer Fraud and Deceptive Business Practices Act claim to the extent based on unfairness in allegedly failing to comply with Visa's Global Mandate and PCI Security requirements and premised on actual losses in the form of unreimbursed bank account withdrawals and fees, but dismissing the claim to the extent based on deceptiveness or merely the increased risk of future identity theft and costs of credit monitoring services or reimbursed withdrawals or fees, which would not satisfy the statute's injury requirement; and dismissing Stored Communications Act, negligence and negligence per se claims); Pinero v.
+PAGE PROOFS - SUBJECT TO REVISION © 2020 Ian C. Ballon, www.lanBallon.net Anderson v.
+Hannaford Brothers Co.,277 the First Circuit affirmed dismissal of claims for breach of fiduciary duty, breach of implied warranty, strict liability, failure to notify customers of a data breach and unfair competition, but reversed dismissal of negligence and implied contract claims brought by customers of a national grocery chain whose credit card information was taken, and in some cases used for unauthorized charges, when hackers gained access to up to 4.2 million credit and debit card numbers, expiration dates and security codes (but not customer names) between December 7, 2007 and March 10, 2008.
+The court held that a jury could reasonably find an implied contract between Hannaford and its customers that Hannaford would not use credit card data "for other people's purchases, would not sell the data to others, and would take reasonable measures to protect the information."278 The court explained that: When a customer uses a credit card in a commercial transaction, she intends to provide that data to the merchant only.
+Ordinarily, a customer does not expect-and certainly does not intend-the merchant to allow unauthorized third-parties to access that data.
+A jury could reasonably conclude, Pub.
+1/2020 27 - 287 tion and PIN numbers from PIN pads in defendant's stores; denying defendant's motion to dismiss plaintiffs' claim under the Illinois Personal Information Protection Act for allegedly failing to timely notify affected consumers; denying defendant's motion to dismiss plaintiffs' Illinois Consumer Fraud and Deceptive Business Practices Act claim to the extent based on unfairness in allegedly failing to comply with Visa's Global Mandate and PCI Security requirements and premised on actual losses in the form of unreimbursed bank account withdrawals and fees, but dismissing the claim to the extent based on deceptiveness or merely the increased risk of future identity theft and costs of credit monitoring services or reimbursed withdrawals or fees, which would not satisfy the statute's injury requirement; and dismissing Stored Communications Act, negligence and negligence per se claims); Pinero v.
 Jackson Hewitt Tax Service Inc., 594 F. Supp.
 2d 710 (E.D.
 La.
 2009) (holding that the plaintiff had stated a claim for invasion of privacy but dismissing other claims because the mere possibility that personal information was at increased risk did not constitute an actual injury to support plaintiff's other claims); Dittman v.
-UPMC, \\ A.3d \\, 2018 WL 6072199 (Pa.
+UPMC, A.3d , 2018 WL 6072199 (Pa.
 2018) (reversing dismissal and remanding claims arising out of a security breach where plaintiffs alleged that the release of their information allowed third parties to file fraudulent tax returns in their names, causing them economic loss).
+277Anderson v.
+Hannaford Brothers Co., 659 F.3d 151 (1st Cir.
+2011).